 ”There are simply going to be more American forces than we’ve ever had there,” the Times quoted a senior official as saying.

 Nato commanders in Afghanistan say they need about 10 000 more troops, but about dozen Nato countries have pledged only about 2 000, the paper said, citing unnamed Nato officials.
+So far only France has begun preparing more troops for deployment — about 700.

 The officials also said the decision for more troops could be left to the next US president, who will take office in January, and that few additional troops were expected in Afghanistan any time soon. – Reuters